Things To Do In The Soča Valley, Slovenia

 One of the most magnificent waterfalls in Europe is 106 meters high and is situated not far from Bovec.

 If you’re looking to have some fun, you’ve come to the right place.
-Not only is Tolmin the largest settlement in the region and hosts several summer festivals.
+Not only is Tolmin the largest settlement in the region, but it also hosts several summer festivals.

-One of the most well-known is Metal Days, a week-long festival that attracts thousands of metal fans worldwide.
-Other festivals worth mentioning include Punk Rock Holiday and Overjam Reggae festival.
+One of the most well-known is Metal Days, a week-long festival attracting thousands of fans worldwide.
+Other festivals worth mentioning include Punk Rock Holiday and Overjam Reggae Festival.

 One of the Alps’ most beautiful springs is the Trenta Valley.

 A crystal clear river springs from an underground lake at the end of a narrow gorge in the Zadnja Trenta Valley.
-Soon after, Soča creates a 10-meter waterfall and endless minor waterfalls.
+Soon after, Soča created a 10-meter waterfall and endless minor waterfalls.

-The path to the waterfall is relatively easy, but if you want to reach the source, you’ll need to wear good hiking shoes due to the steep slope.
+The path to the waterfall is relatively easy, but if you want to reach the source, you must wear good hiking shoes due to the steep slope.

 Local Tip: Make sure to visit a nearby Botanical Garden, Juliana, with over 600 plant species that can only be found in Slovenia.